Which place is cheaper, Chattanooga or Cincinnati?

 Both Chattanooga and Cincinnati are popular destinations to visit in the summer with plenty of activities.

 In the summer, Cincinnati is around the same temperature as Chattanooga.
-Typically, the summer temperatures in Cincinnati in July are around 79°F (26°C), and Chattanooga is about 81°F (27°C).
+Typically, the summer temperatures in Cincinnati in July average around 79°F (26°C), and Chattanooga averages at about 81°F (27°C).

 It's quite sunny in Chattanooga.
 The sun comes out a lot this time of the year in Cincinnati.
 Cincinnati usually receives more sunshine than Chattanooga during summer.
-At this time of the year, Cincinnati gets 298 hours of sunny skies, while Chattanooga receives 265 hours of full sun.
+Cincinnati gets 298 hours of sunny skies, while Chattanooga receives 265 hours of full sun in the summer.

 It rains a lot this time of the year in Chattanooga.
 In July, Cincinnati usually receives less rain than Chattanooga.
-At this time of the year, Cincinnati gets 3.5 inches (90 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain.
+Cincinnati gets 3.5 inches (90 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain each month for the summer.

 Both Chattanooga and Cincinnati during the autumn are popular places to visit.

 In October, Cincinnati is generally cooler than Chattanooga.
-Temperatures in Cincinnati average around 58°F (15°C), and Chattanooga stays around 63°F (17°C).
+Daily temperatures in Cincinnati average around 58°F (15°C), and Chattanooga fluctuates around 63°F (17°C).

 In Chattanooga, it's very sunny this time of the year.
 In the autumn, Cincinnati often gets less sunshine than Chattanooga.
 Cincinnati gets 188 hours of sunny skies this time of year, while Chattanooga receives 211 hours of full sun.